โ–ท The world of Pets: Dogs, cats, birds, reptiles, amphibians

 But, during the move, the dog should be brushed more frequently to avoid accumulation of dead hair, that could create knots and become true "parasite nests".

 Bathing the dog is unnecessary, since the Romanian Mioritic Shepherd Dog has a self-cleaning coat.
 Even if he rolled in the mud before he came home, leaving it outside in a dry place should be enough to get rid of any dirt.
-“One Mioritic dry is a Mioritic clean”, as the shepherds say.
+"And Mioritic dry is a Mioritic clean", as the shepherds say.

 On the other hand, it is essential to check every 2 or 3 days that your eyes and ears are not dirty and do not show any signs of infection.
 Their teeth and claws may be checked less regularly, but special attention should be paid to the dog's paw pads to make sure there is no accumulated dirt.